 Here are the instructions:

 And that will do it for our Pokémon Go on PC guide.
-We recommend checking out our Pokémon Go promo codes guide, for some freebies, our Pokémon Go friends guide, to learn how to play better with others, and our Eevee evolution guide to learn how to get the ‘mon of your choice.
+We recommend checking out our Pokémon Go promo codes guide, for some freebies, our Pokémon Go raid guide, to learn how to play better with others, and our Eevee evolution guide to learn how to get the ‘mon of your choice.